This post contains affiliate links.

 The most important aspect and defining characteristic of protein, from a nutritional standpoint, is its amino acid composition.

-To be clear; considerable debate has taken place over issues surrounding the bodies protein intake.
-The amount of protein required in a person’s diet varies considerably day to day.
-This is because it depends, to a large extent, on the overall energy intake required at any given moment of time.
+The amount of protein required in a person’s diet varies considerably from day to day.
+This is because it depends, to a large extent, on the overall energy intake required at any given moment.

-On the evidence of studies it was long thought that eating to much protein may be bad for you.
-However, those studies included diets that were high in animal proteins such as red or processed meats and other dairy products.
+On the evidence of studies, it was long thought that eating too much protein may be bad for you.
+However, those studies included diets high in animal proteins such as red or processed meats and other dairy products.

 It should also be remembered that variety is the key to supporting any diet.
-Also in addition to that, attention should be given to the vitamin and mineral requirements of the body, especially in pregnancy.
+Also, in addition to that, attention should be given to the body’s vitamin and mineral requirements, especially in pregnancy.

-However for healthy people, including the elderly, a higher protein intake may actually be beneficial in helping to decrease muscle loss.
-In my opinion however, the most effective way to obtain the right amount of protein and all the amino acids is to have a varied diet.
+However, for healthy people, including the elderly, higher protein intake may actually be beneficial in helping to decrease muscle loss.
+In my opinion, however, the most effective way to obtain the right amount of protein and all the amino acids is to have a varied diet.